 - Whether you’re camping or staying in huts/lodges

-1. Well worn-in hiking boots or shoes – Hiking-appropriate footwear comes in two main varieties: trekking boots or trekking shoes.
+1. Well worn-in hiking boots or shoes – These are king of the hiking essentials list.
+Hiking-appropriate footwear comes in two main varieties: trekking boots or trekking shoes.
 You will always encounter some trekkers who claim that you only need a pair of running shoes, and while these may be more comfortable when things are going well, they are less likely to protect your feet and ankles from the strains of uneven terrain.
-Whatever your choice, wear them in, and wear them in well, blisters are nobody’s friend.
+Whatever your choice: wear them in and wear them in well.
+Blisters are nobody’s friend.

 2. A light down jacket – Whatever the terrain or season, this will be useful.
 Layer with a heavier one if trekking in colder climates or higher altitudes, or wear alone at night in warmer climates.
 Down is preferable to other fabrics because it is very light and easy to carry.